When a Price Reduction Isn’t the Answer By Megan Cutforth, Lettings Director at GLP

 Tenants are still moving in today’s market — they’re just far more selective.
 The properties that let quickly tend to have a few key things in common:

-• Accurate pricing based on real market evidence
+• Accurate initial pricing based on real market evidence

 • Strong presentation and professional photography